 Expertise: Economics of education; applied public finance and public policy analysis, with special emphasis on education issues

 Eric Hanushek is the Paul and Jean Hanna Senior Fellow at the Hoover Institution, Stanford University and a member of the Institution’s Koret Task Force on K–12 Education.
 He is best known for introducing rigorous economic analysis into educational policy deliberations.
-He has produced some fifteen books and over 200 scholarly articles.
+He has produced some twenty-one books and over 200 scholarly articles.
 He is chairman of the Executive Committee for the Texas Schools Project at the University of Texas at Dallas, a research associate of the National Bureau of Economic Research, and a member of the Koret Task Force on K-12 Education.
 He formerly served as chair of the Board of Directors of the National Board for Education Sciences.
-His newest book, Schoolhouses, Courthouses, and Statehouses: Solving the Funding-Achievement Puzzle in America’s Public Schools, describes how improved school finance policies can be used to meet our achievement goals.
+His newest book, Endangering Prosperity: A Global View of the American School, documents the huge economic costs of continuing to have mediocre schools.